 What is Crypto Liquidation?

 Crypto liquidation is the forced closure of your leveraged position by the exchange when your margin balance falls below the required maintenance level.
 It’s most relevant in margin and futures markets where you borrow buying power.
 When price moves against you and equity in your position shrinks, the platform steps in to close the trade to prevent further losses.
-This is different from voluntarily exiting a trade; liquidation is automatic and aims to limit further loss for both trader and platform.

 How Liquidation Works